gabi-ribas/Pipefy_web/README.md

 # Read me
 **This document describes how to install the required components and run the automated web test case**

+# Requirements:
+- Having the Google Chrome browser installed
+- Having Node.js installed
+*If you don't have Node.js/npm installed, please get it from: https://nodejs.org/en/download/*

 # Express way:

  - Clone this repository
- - From this repository's root source, run the `yarn install` command on the terminal
+ - From this repository's root source, run the `npm install` command on the terminal
  - From this repository's root source, run  the`npm test` command on the terminal

 # If the express way doesn't work, you may try the following steps: